DimaKav/Lending_club_kaggle/README.md

 # Lending_club_kaggle

-In this projects, I predicted which peer-to-peer loans are charged off or fully paid with 72% accuracy.
+In this project, I predicted which peer-to-peer loans are charged off or fully paid with 72% accuracy.

 **Project scope:**